China scrambles jets to new defense zone, eyes U.S., Japan flights

 “If the trend continues, there will likely be frictions and confrontations and even a collision in the air ...
 It is therefore an urgent task for China to further train its air force to make full preparation for potential conflicts,” it wrote in an editorial on Friday.

-Additional reporting by Phil Stewart in Washington and Sui-Lee Wee, Michael Martina and Paul Carsten in Beijing; Editing by Raju Gopalakrishnan, Gareth Jones, Paul Simao and Vicki Allen
+Additional reporting by Phil Stewart in Washington and Sui-Lee Wee, Michael Martina and Paul Carsten in Beijing; Editing by Raju Gopalakrishnan, Gareth Jones, Paul Simao and Vicki Allen; Editing by Ron Popeski